CollaboRateMgmt/CollaboRate/README.md

 Some activities are not crowdsourced under the CollaboRate process.
 This is because they may need a lot of knowledge, coordination or trust.
 It is difficult to find a way to make the crowd reliably perform these activities.
 Moreover some of these activities may be difficult to measure accurately.
 So it is difficult to reward the crowd with accuracy for these activities.

-But in the CollaboRate process, the non-crowdsourced activities done in a very different way.
-This provides additional benefits, such as work measurement and division of labor.
-It also provides incentive to automate these activities.

 The following activities are not crowdsourced under the CollaboRate process:
 - requirement validation and initial work breakdown needed to start the crowdsourcing process
 - validation that the use cases created by the crowd, cover the requirements